 In the hands of Tim McDiarmid, even the most rustic vegetables transform into alluring, delicious and even sexy creations.
-This world traveler, Canadian by birth, San Antonian by choice and steeped in the ultra-hip artisan culture of Brooklyn, produces culinary and artistic creations that fit perfectly with any type of event or business.
-A seemingly simple dish she created for a coffee shop, avocado toast, combines a buttery lushness with a crisp heartiness and ties them together with a touch of cumin, sea salt and a drizzle of olive oil.
+This world traveler is, Canadian by birth, San Antonian by choice.
+She is steeped in the ultra-hip artisan culture of Brooklyn, produces culinary and artistic creations that fit perfectly with any type of event or business.
+A seemingly simple dish she created for a coffee shop, avocado toast, combines a buttery lushness with a crisp heartiness.
+She ties them together with a touch of cumin, sea salt and a drizzle of olive oil.
 In less than a year, that dish has turned into an obsession for many that’s second only to a craving for chocolate.

-Fresh produce provides the base and inspiration for her range of culinary creations, which include influences from Greece, Turkey, Spain, Italy, Morocco, as well as Portugal and Mexico.
-Her skill in evoking complex taste sensations from only a few ingredients began in Western Canada, evolved through her travels in markets around the world and during nearly two decades in what was then the burgeoning culinary scene in Brooklyn, New York.
+Fresh produce provides the base and inspiration for her range of culinary creations.
+Her influences include Greece, Turkey, Spain, Italy, Morocco, as well as Portugal and Mexico.
+Her skill in evoking complex taste sensations from only a few ingredients began in Western Canada.
+They evolved through her travels in markets around the world and during nearly two decades in what was then the burgeoning culinary scene in Brooklyn, New York.

 She grew up in what she called a “small hippie and farming community” north of Vancouver, British Columbia.
 Her mother cultivated an organic garden for the family, and bought meats and dairy products from neighboring farms.
 For McDiarmid, terms such as fresh, local and sustainable were a way of life.
-At 18, her first culinary job was cooking for 50 hungry men and two women in a very remote bush camp, where she cooked three meals a day from scratch over campfires.
-Also as a young adult, she began traveling, including spending two months in the southern Mexican states of Oaxaca and Chiapas, and visiting markets throughout the Mediterranean.
+At 18, her first culinary job was cooking for 50 hungry men and two women in a very remote bush camp.
+She cooked three meals a day from scratch over campfires.
+She began traveling at a young age.
+She spent two months in the southern Mexican states of Oaxaca and Chiapas, and visiting markets throughout the Mediterranean.

 For much of 17 years, she lived in the Williamsburg neighborhood of Brooklyn as it developed into the world’s epicenter for creative artisan food.
-She worked at several restaurants in New York including The Odeon in TriBeCa, Lucien, Diner, Annisa, Kiosk and others, honing her culinary skills and her sense of design.
+She worked at several restaurants in New York including The Odeon in TriBeCa, Lucien, Diner, Annisa, Kiosk and others.
+Here she honed her culinary skills and her sense of design.

 Her most high-profile consulting clients include menus for Uncommon Faire, a high-end grocery store inside the Cevallos Lofts and the food menu for Rosella Coffee in the fast-growing River North area.
 As Tim the Girl continues growing and expanding into new endeavors, McDiarmid finds future as wide open as those Canadian skies of her youth.